Independent TV (India): History

 Independent TV originally launched as Reliance Big TV on 19 August 2008.
 The service acquired 1 million subscribers within 90 days of launch, due to limited competition from other operators in the market.
 The service was later renamed to Reliance Digital TV.
 The operator was acquired by Pantel Technologies & Veecon Media in January 2018.

 In March 2018, the company launched a pre-booking DTH offer.
 The company took bookings and collected revenue from customers, but the service connections were not installed.
 After launching the DTH offer, the Pantel Technologies & Veecon Media group rebrand the company as Independent TV.

-The company was unable to provide installation to customers and not returned money to there millions of customers which they collected without installation as prebooking offer, they since their agreement with STAR India group had expired due to nonpayment.
+The company was unable to provide installation to their millions of customers and did not return their money collected before installation as per the prebooking offer, since their agreement with STAR India group had expired due to nonpayment.
 On 23 July 2018, Telecom Disputes Settlement and Appellate Tribunal (TDSAT) requested Star India and Independent TV to enter into a fresh agreement within 4 weeks.

 The company's service was disrupted after further payments to the Antrix corporation were missed.
 Independent TV closed its services on 12 June 2019.